 speaker

 Anthony Chukumba

 Thank you.
 And great job pronouncing my last name correctly.
 So I guess my first question, two questions on BrandSmart.
-First one, I know it's still relatively early, but we'd love to, and I know there's a lot of noise, because obviously it's just tough right now in terms of consumer demand for major appliances and consumer electronics.
+First one, I know it's still relatively early, but we'd love to, and I know there's a lot of noise, you know, because obviously there's just, you know, it's just tough right now in terms of consumer demand for major appliances and consumer electronics.
 But how is the Augusta, Georgia store performing relative to your expectations?

+speaker